Complete Guide to Family Meal Delivery Zones in...

 Burnaby: The Tiered Zone System

-Burnaby’s delivery is often structured in tiers.
-The first tier includes high-density areas close to commercial kitchens: Metrotown (where many meal prep companies are based), Brentwood, and Edmonds.
-The second tier includes areas like Capitol Hill, Burnaby Heights, and Deer Lake, which may be served for an added fee (usually $5-$8).
-The third tier, including Forest Hills or the SFU UniverCity area, often has limited service or requires a high minimum order.
-A major player like FitChef uses this model.
+Burnaby's delivery is often structured in tiers.
+The first tier covers high-density areas close to the commercial kitchens: Metrotown, Brentwood, and Edmonds.
+The second tier — Capitol Hill, Burnaby Heights, Deer Lake — may be served for an added fee (often in the $5–$8 range).
+The third tier, including Forest Hills and the SFU UniverCity area, frequently has limited service or a higher order minimum.
+The hilly roads in North Burnaby also make delivery windows less precise: a route through the Metrotown grid is predictable, while one winding up Capitol Hill is not.

 Summary: Richmond family meal delivery operates on a simple radius model from centralized ethnic kitchens, excelling in large-format Asian meals.
 Burnaby uses a tiered zone system due to its varied topography, with core service in Metrotown/Brentwood and added fees for hilly neighborhoods.
 Richmond is better for daily restaurant family packs, while Burnaby is stronger for scheduled weekly meal prep subscriptions.